 Elements of Defamation in New Hampshire

-Generally, all of the following conditions must be met in order to move forward with a defamation claim in New Hampshire.
+Generally, all of the following conditions must be met to move forward with a defamation claim in New Hampshire.

 New Hampshire Defamation Element #1: A False Statement of Fact

-If a defendant can sufficiently prove that he or she engaged in proper due diligence before making the contested statement public, then it isn’t defamatory.
-If, however, the defendant repeats a damaging statement, but doesn’t confirm its validity, then the defendant may be liable for a claim of defamation.
+If a defendant can sufficiently prove that he or she engaged in proper due diligence before making the contested statement, then the statement may not be considered slanderous or libelous.
+If, however, the defendant repeats a damaging statement, but doesn’t confirm its validity, the defendant may be held liable for defamation in New Hampshire.

 New Hampshire Defamation Element #3: Not Much Is Privileged in NH